 The afternoon on 27th saw yet another visit to Machynlleth, also being noted there on March 1st, by 5th 25109 was at Crewe Depot, believed attached to 25059, though 25109 was scheduled for an 'A' exam this day.
 This was successfully completed by the 6th, with the locomotive yet again off to Machynlleth.
-Upon arrival here 25109 was diagrammed for the Pwllheli local.
-Assuming 25109 worked this duty, this was almost certainly the last Class 25 to work over the line to Pwhelli.
+The locomotive now carried the neatly stencilled name Castell Trefaldwyn/Montgomery Castle above the number.
+Upon arrival here 25109 was diagrammed for the Pwllheli local, being noted on March 8th at Pwllheli with two loaded ballast wagons.
+This was almost certainly the last Class 25 to work over the line to Pwhelli.

 By mid-day on March 11th 25109 was back at Crewe for the final time, the locomotive was quickly taken out of service and placed off the roster.
 On March 16th the short move was made to Basford Hall, remaining here until July 14th when 25035/57, 25109 & 25265 were towed from Crewe to Vic Berry's, Leicester.
-Ironically only 25109 would be cut up out of this batch, the three others escaping eventually to preservation.
+Ironically of this batch of locomotives only 25109 would be broken up, the three others escaping eventually to preservation.

-(With thanks to Neil Cannon for making available the TOPS reports for 1987 & Alan Baylis for the passenger workings in 1984/85).
+(With thanks to Neil Cannon for making available the TOPS reports for 1987 & Alan Baylis for the passenger workings).